kalabox/kalabox-app-php/docs/users/gui.md

 ![Site actions dropdown](../images/siteActions.png)

-If you click the "Actions" gear symbol on your new Pantheon app, you'll see a number of options.
+If you click the "Actions" gear symbol on your new PHP app, you'll see a number of options.
 Select "Connection Info" to see the database credentials to connect to your apps database from a browser like [PHPMyAdmin](https://www.phpmyadmin.net) or [SQLPro](http://www.sequelpro.com/):

 ![Connection info](../images/connectionInfo.png)